-After releasing details of the Provisional Local Government Finance Settlement on 20 December 2019, the final Local Government Finance Settlement figures for 2020/21 were confirmed on 6 February 2020.
+After releasing details of the Provisional Local Government Finance Settlement on 17 December 2020, the final Local Government Finance Settlement figures for 2021/22 were confirmed on 10 February 2021.

-As shown in the chart, the net revenue budget for 2020/21 totals £420.2m and comprises four main sources of income, plus a small one-off amount of £8.2m "Collection Fund Surplus".
+As shown in the chart, the net revenue budget for 2021/22 totals £365.8m, and comprises four main sources of income, less a large one-off amount of £49.6m "Collection Fund Deficit".
+This deficit was created as a result of the prescribed accounting treatment for Expanded Business Rates Reliefs granted in response to the pandemic, but has been funded by a Central Government grant received late in 2020/21 which was added to Earmarked reserves.

 When compared to the early 2010s, the proportion of each of these income sources has changed significantly.
-Revenue Support Grant (RSG) has steadily reduced over the past decade, reducing from £192m in 2013/14 to £37m for 2020/21.
-As a result RSG now only accounts for 9% of the net revenue budget.
-Resources raised from local residents and businesses are now overwhelmingly the main sources of funding the Council's net revenue budget, totalling 89%, with council tax, including the Social Care Precept, at 54%, and business rates at 35% of net revenue budget.
+Revenue Support Grant (RSG), funding from Central Government, has steadily reduced over the past decade, reducing from £192m in 2013/14 to £38m for 2021/22.
+As a result RSG now only accounts for 10% of the net revenue budget.
+Resources raised from local residents and businesses are now overwhelmingly the main sources of funding the Council's net revenue budget, with council tax, including the Social Care Precept, at 64%, and business rates and the Collection Fund Deficit totalling 26% of net revenue budget.

-These increases in resources raised locally have enabled an increase in the total net revenue budget from £403m in 2019/20 to £421m in 2020/21.
-However this increase will still provide insufficient funding to cope with the, nationally-acknowledged, demand and cost pressures in Children's and Adult Social Care, nor does it offset the impact of a decade of Central Government cuts to local authorities.
-It is the demand for these services which, if left unchecked or underfunded, will create long term sustainability issues for the Council.
+After adjusting the net revenue budget for the impact of the accounting treatment of the Collection Fund deficit, the Council's available resources are broadly comparable to 2019/20.
+However, an increased amount of the funding currently being provided by Central Government to councils is one-off in nature, and its removal will add pressure to future budget cycles.
+Overall funding is still insufficient to cope with the, nationally-acknowledged, demand and cost pressures in Children's and Adult Social Care, nor does it offset the impact of a decade of Central Government cuts to local authorities.
+It is the demand for these services which, if left unchecked or underfunded, will create long term financial sustainability issues for the Council.

 The Council will continue to lobby for additional funding for Local Government, and for the recognition that deprivation is a key driver of the costs of local authorities.
-In addition it will lobby for adequate compensation for the short and longer term costs arising from the COVID-19 pandemic.
+In addition it will continue to lobby for adequate compensation for the longer term costs and reduced income arising from the COVID-19 pandemic.

-Until funding increases, the Council will continue to prioritise protecting services for the most vulnerable, will continue to seek to deliver its services as efficiently as possible, and will make a prudent of its reserves to cash-flow the transformation of its services towards a more preventative and personalised model.
+Until funding increases, the Council will continue to prioritise protecting services for the most vulnerable, will continue to seek to deliver its services as efficiently as possible, and will make a prudent use of its reserves to cash-flow the transformation of its services towards a more preventative and personalised model.
 The Council will also look to integrate services as far as possible with its key partners, in particular its social care services with the NHS.
+Figure 5 below shows how an increasing proportion of the Council's spending has been devoted to social care services over the past nine years.